PlagueHO/New-NanoServerVHD/README.md

 ### Overview
 Creates a bootable VHD/VHDx containing Windows Server Nano 2016 using the publicly available Windows Server 2016 RTM ISO.

-Windows Server 2016 Technical Preview 5 ISO can be downloaded from the Microsoft Evaluation Center here: https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2016
+Windows Server 2016 RTM ISO can be downloaded from the Microsoft Evaluation Center here: https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2016

 This script needs the Convert-WindowsImage.ps1 script to be in the same folder.